UN-ICC/ICC-Data-Hackathon-2021/RefugeeMigration/UNHCR/README.md

 ##### Context:

 This dataset was extracted from the UNHCR Statistical Yearbook.
-Due to the format of the original data, each sub-dataset was extracted by hand, so there might be some parsing errors.
-Each table and variable is accurately described in the [Statistical Annexes](https://www.unhcr.org/51628f589.html).
+Due to the format of the original data, each sub-dataset was extracted by hand, so bear in mind that there might be some parsing inconsistencies.
+A brief description of each table can be found below.
+Tables highlighted in green are considered to be directly related to the challenge at hand.
+[Statistical Annexes](https://www.unhcr.org/51628f589.html).

 #### Description per table: